Aline Griffith, Countess of Romanones: Socialite

-Aline Griffith moved between her homes in Madrid, New York, and Pascualete, her country estate in the rural Spanish province of Caceres, which belonged to her husband's family and which she painstakingly restored.
+Aline Griffith moved between her homes in Madrid, New York, and Pascualete, her country estate in the rural Spanish province of Caceres, which belonged to her husband's family and which she had painstakingly restored.
 Griffith was known for her lavish house parties, attended by many world leaders and celebrities, including Ronald and Nancy Reagan, Donald Trump, Jacqueline Kennedy, the Duchess of Alba, the Duchess of Windsor, Baron Guy de Rothschild, Salvador Dalí, Ava Gardner, Audrey Hepburn, and Grace Kelly.

 Griffith also spent time in the movie industry.
 In 2009, Griffith helped craft Garbo: The Spy a documentary about Juan Pujol, a Spanish double agent who supported Britain during World War II.
 Several people were interviewed for the project, among them were Aline Griffith, Nigel West (a pseudonym used by intelligence expert Rupert Allason), historian Mark Seaman, investigative journalist Xavier Vinader, and psychiatrist Stan Vranckx.

 Griffith was also known for her elaborate collection of precious jewels.
-Towards the end of Griffith’s life, she chose to auction off a collection of necklaces, brooches, and earrings featuring emeralds, diamonds and rubies.
+Towards the end of Griffith's life, she chose to auction off a collection of necklaces, brooches, and earrings featuring emeralds, diamonds and rubies.

 In several accounts the Countess was described as quick-tempered with an imperious personality.
 In June 2017, the New Yorker magazine published "The Countess's Private Secretary" by Jennifer Egan, which was an identifiable portrait of the countess and her manners.